Your Session Key is My Session Key: How to Retrieve the Session Key for Any Authentication

-- RELAYER sends a NETLOGON message to the DC.
+- RELAYER sends a NETLOGON message to DC.
 Since the target hostname field is not present, the message successfully passes the required validation and the DC responds with a message containing the corresponding session key.

 - RELAYER calculates the MIC in the NTLM_AUTHENTICATE request using the retrieved session key and sends the message to TARGET.

-- The target successfully verifies the MIC and forwards the NTLM_AUTHENTICATE message to the DC using a NETLOGON request.
+- The target successfully verifies the MIC and forwards the NTLM_AUTHENTICATE message to DC using a NETLOGON request.
 The DC responds with a successful authentication message and attaches the same session key as was sent to RELAYER.